 Access Options

 The FDA declared the tirzepatide shortage resolved (initially October 2024, re-confirmed December 2024).
-The primary options for tirzepatide are brand Mounjaro or Zepbound ($800-1,200/month, with manufacturer savings programs available).
+The primary options for tirzepatide are brand Mounjaro or Zepbound.
+While retail pricing exceeds $1,000/month, Eli Lilly's direct-pay pharmacy LillyDirect ships Zepbound at $299–$499/month — Valitide routes prescriptions there for patients who prefer to skip insurance entirely.

 Retatrutide — The Triple Agonist (Investigational)